blackboard/anthologydevdocs/docs/rest-apis/learn/working-with-learn-apis/pulling-grades.md

 Now you know to which gradebook category a column is associated and may add this detail to your integration logic.

 ## 5. Get Column (Assessment) Grades
-PLEASE: Read the Best Practices section on Gradebook API Efficiencies, noting specifically identifying whether a column requires posting of grades or not.
+PLEASE: Read the Best Practices section below, noting specifically identifying whether a column requires posting of grades or not.

 Grades are stored at the course level on a per assessment (column basis) so you access them by getting the course columns and then by getting the grades on the column(s) of interest.